Rutgers Law School Ranking

 About Rutgers Law School

 Rutgers Law School is part of Rutgers University in New Jersey.
 It has locations in Newark and Camden.
-The two campuses were joined into a singly administered law school within two campuses in 2015.
-Rutgers Law School’s ranking is good as the law school is known to give students the chance to gain important legal experience.
+The two campuses were joined into a single administered law school within two campuses in 2015.
+Rutgers Law School’s ranking is good, as the law school is known to give students the chance to gain important legal experience.

 Both law schools use modern distance-learning technology to offer classes to students at both locations.
 The Camden campus is across the river from Philadelphia, while the Newark campus is 90 miles north, outside of New York City.